darbin-reyes/add-reviewers/design.md

 # list users who approved PR 9

 gh pr view 9 --json reviews | jq '.reviews[] | select(.state == \"APPROVED\") | .author.login '

+# 12/2/2025

+- Problem: Given an open pull request and the list of modified files, using graphql github API we can iterate over all merged pull requests that modified the same files.
+    - (Optionally: Open pull requests as well, but excluding this pull request).
+    - Given this list of merged pull requests, we can output the github username and email of the approvers.
+    - Finally, we use the github API to add those usernames as reviewers.
+    - Why this doesn't work: the API is too slow (hours, possibly more than 24hrs) to be run in real time either as a directly run script, as git hook, or github workflow.
+    - Failed solution: give up on using the merged github API pull requests as a data source, use git blame instead, its a single git command per modified file that is fast and does not involve network requests.
+    - Problem: git blame provides emails but  does not provide github username information and adding reviewers is only supported by username.
+    - New solution: Download the pull request information upfront and save it as a JSON file.
+This needs to be implemented, if supported, in a way that can resume download progress if the API connection fails because these failures are very frequent with large data transfers.
+Once that is downloaded, we can map blame emails to usernames and use both blame and past pull request approvers as reviewers to an open pull request.

+        - Concern: implementing this as a git hook might require that users carry this data base as a very large file.
+In this case a GitHub workflow may be preferable.